-With the announcement that Carlos Sainz will race alongside Charles Leclerc at Ferrari in 2021, the Spaniard becomes only the fifth driver in F1 history to move from McLaren to Ferrari.
+In 2021, Carlos Sainz will race alongside Charles Leclerc at Ferrari.
+The Spaniard becomes only the fifth driver in F1 history to move from McLaren to Ferrari.
 We take a look at the other four drivers who did so.

 Gilles Villeneuve is the only driver to drive for both McLaren and Ferrari in a single season.
 The Canadian made his Formula 1 debut with McLaren at the 1977 British Grand Prix – which would be the only race in his F1 career in which he did not race for Ferrari.
 Villeneuve joined Ferrari for the final two races of the 1977 season, finishing twelfth at his home event and retiring from the season-closing Japanese Grand Prix.
 He replaced Niki Lauda, who did not appear at the final two races in 1977, having already wrapped up the Drivers’ Championship.
 Villeneuve raced with Ferrari until his death during qualifying for the 1982 Belgian Grand Prix.